damianhakert/damianhakert.github.io/source/posts/2017-02-21-ci-integral-to-everyday-work.html.md

 One of the key takeaways from the survey is that Continuous Integration now plays a big part in daily work, and is becoming more and more important to delivering great features frequently.
 CI frees up time that would otherwise be spent on finding and fixing errors, and it decreases the chance of shipping code that isn’t ready.

-## CI is Used by More Than Half of Developers
+## CI Is Used by More Than Half of Developers

 And those developers are using it more than 75 percent of the time.
 More than 20 percent use it nearly 100 percent of the time, with only 4 percent not using CI at all.
 The trend is clear: CI is becoming increasingly important.